best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

-# Core Programming Practices
+# Core programming practices

 ## Introduction

-The principles outlined in this chapter represent good practices in general programming and software development.
+The principles outlined in this chapter represent good practices for general programming and software development.

 Before reading this chapter, you would benefit from having an understanding of core programming concepts.
 This includes assigning and using variables, and using functions and classes.